top of page

 The Evolution of Creativity Under Pressure

-Talking about New York, let’s keep with the music metaphor.
+Sticking with the music metaphor.
 A few years before Waits’ Rain Dogs, New York’s music scene evolved under intense economic and cultural pressure.
 Some of my favourite bands, such as Talking Heads and Television, along with artists like Iggy Pop, thrived in conditions of volatility, limited resources, and constant scrutiny.
-Rather than retreating into rigid identities, they adapted.
-They blended influences, experimented with form, and stayed committed to their direction even as circumstances shifted.
+The artistic response was to adapt.
+They blended influences, experimented with form, and remained committed even as circumstances shifted.
+I like to think of this as psychological flexibility in action.

 Psychological Flexibility: Crucial in Dynamic Environments ?